agaz1985/retrolm/README.md

    - Transfer via serial/parallel cable
    - Use network boot (if available)

-3. Boot FreeDOS/DOS on the Pentium II and run:
+3. Boot FreeDOS on the Pentium II and run:
 ```bash
    C:\> retrollm.exe
 ```